-With a collection of hundreds of thousands of visuals, our Client’s goal is to help their clients find the right images for their projects.
-They work with specific kind of creative people - such as book publishers, record labels, advertising, and design agencies or magazine publishers.
+With a collection of hundreds of thousands of visuals, our client’s goal is to help their customers find the right images for their projects.
+They work with people performing creative jobs – such as book publishers, record labels, advertising managers, designers, or magazine publishers.

-They reached out to us, challenging our team with creating 3D scenery of the post-apocalyptic world.
+They reached out to us, challenging our team with creating 3D scenery of a post-apocalyptic world.

 Judge a piece (of art) by its cover

 Thousands of new creative works are being launched in the market every day.
 A freshly written book.
-Or an album, full of amazing tracks, which could be the genre’s next blockbuster.
+Or an album full of amazing tracks that could be the genre’s next blockbuster.
 But how to draw attention to our piece?

-As the competition in the creative market increases with time, so does the importance of a cover.
-It is basically introducing the piece to its potential audience, as we are automatically drawn towards visually pleasant things.
+As competition in the creative market increases with time, so does the importance of a cover.
+It introduces the piece to its potential audience.
+Plus we are automatically drawn towards visually pleasant things.

-The poor quality cover can confuse consumers or put them off reading the book/ buying the track.
-The Audience is most likely to notice cheap Photoshop, low-resolution picture or amateur drawings.
-What’s more, even the coolest cover design can be ruined with bad quality images.
-The final thought they would have is, the bad on the outside equals even worse in the inside.
+A poor-quality cover can confuse consumers or put them off.
+The audience is most likely to notice cheap Photoshop, low-resolution pictures and amateur drawings.
+What’s more, even the coolest cover design can be ruined with bad images.

-That’s why the creatives seek help from professional agencies, which specializes in visuals.
-For some request such agencies can outsource the work to other companies, ordering them to prepare specific 3D scenery -as our client asked us to.
+That’s why the creatives seek help from professional agencies, which specialize in visuals.
+For some requests such agencies can outsource the work to other companies, ordering them to prepare specific 3D scenery.
+Just as our client asked us to.